Wishmater/collection_app/README.md

 # collection_app

-An app to manage collections of images or other file types, with advanced tagging and rating systems.
+File collection manager app, initially for images, but could expand to other file types.

 ## Getting Started